-Interruptions for weather: Where the start of the match is delayed overs will be deducted at one for every three minutes lost.
+Delayed starts: Where weather delays the start of the match, overs will be deducted at one for every three minutes lost.
 The number of overs lost will be deducted from the total match overs and the balance split equally between the two teams.
-If the number of overs lost is an odd number it must be rounded up.
+If the number of overs lost is an odd number, it must be rounded up.